Clinical UM Guideline

 Rett syndrome is a disorder of the nervous system that leads to regression in development, especially in the areas of expressive language and hand use.
 In most cases, it is caused by a genetic mutation.
 It occurs almost exclusively in girls and may be misdiagnosed as autism or cerebral palsy.

 Seventy-five percent of Rett syndrome cases have been linked to a specific genetic mutation on the X chromosome.
 This gene contains instructions for creating methyl-CpG-binding protein 2 (MeCP2), which regulates the manufacture of various other proteins.
-Mutations in the MeCP2 gene causes these other proteins to be produced incorrectly, which damages the maturing brain.
-Studies link mutations in this gene with the development of Rett syndrome.
+Mutations in the MeCP2 gene cause these other proteins to be produced incorrectly, which damage the maturing brain.
 Most cases of the mutation arise spontaneously without any traceable cause.
 However, there also seem to be some clusters within families and certain geographic regions, for example Norway, Sweden, and Northern Italy.

 Dysmorphic: A characteristic that is abnormally formed.